Posted in NUTRIENTS

 Vitamin B3 (Niacin)

-PEANUTS, AVOCADOS, BROWN RICE, MUSHROOMS, GREEN PEAS, WHOLE-WHEAT PRODUCTS, and WHITE POTATOES are good plant food sources of Vitamin B3 (niacin), a micronutrient that your body uses for proper metabolism, nervous system function and antioxidant protection.
-It’s an essential nutrient — meaning that you must obtain it from food, as your body cannot produce it on its own.
-Since niacin is water soluble, any surplus is excreted through your urine rather than stored in your body.
+Niacin (Vitamin B3) is a micronutrient that your body uses for proper metabolism, nervous system function and antioxidant protection.
+It’s an essential nutrient, meaning that you must obtain it from food, as your body cannot produce it on its own.
+Since niacin is water soluble, any surplus is excreted through urine rather than stored in your body.
 Therefore, it’s important to regularly consume niacin-rich foods.
-The recommended dietary allowance (RDA) for this nutrient is 16 mg per day for men and 14 mg per day for women — enough to meet the needs of approximately 98% of adults.

-Posted in PLANT FOOD FACTS
+Posted in PLANT FOOD FACTS, SUPERFOOD

-Avocado Facts
+Avocado Facts *superfood*

 The avocado is a member of the flowering plant family Lauraceae.
 The fruit of the plant is botanically a large berry containing a single seed.
 Avocados are cultivated in tropical and Mediterranean climates throughout the world.
-In 2017, Mexico produced 34% of the world supply of avocados.
 Avocados are delicious as they are–just peel and slice or scoop with a spoon.
 A quarter of an avocado in a smoothie gives it a delicious creamy texture that blends well with other flavors.
 Avocados can be used in salsas, dips, and salad dressings, and, of course, they are the key ingredient in the Mexican dish that is appreciated worldwide–Guacamole!
+Avocados are a source of key nutrients, including healthy fats and fiber.
+They also contain anti-inflammatory and antioxidant compounds and may help reduce heart disease risk.
+Avocados are exceptionally nutritious fruits and are a concentrated source of healthy fats and fiber, plus a number of vitamins and minerals.

 1 seven (7) oz (201 g) avocado contains%DV